-An Algerian cave painting at Ajjer shows men wearing turban like head coverings that have been dated between 6,000 - 10,000 years old.
+An Algerian cave painting at Tassili n' Ajjer shows men wearing turban like head coverings that have been dated between 6,000–10,000 years old.

 Ancient Greeks wore wide brimmed petasos with a rounded crown.
 Garlands were often offered to guests who wore ivy and myrtle.
 The elite and the celebrated wore garlands of olive and laurel.
 The tradition of bestowing a garland as an honor continued on into the Roman era.

-The phrygian cap appears during the Byzantine Empire (330 CE to 1453 AD).
-This brimless hat features a high padded peak that tilts forward.
+The phrygian cap appeared during the Byzantine Empire (330 CE to 1453 AD).
+This brimless hat featured a high padded peak that tilted forward.
 While the phrygian cap appeared in the Middle East, the style moved west into Europe and was worn into the Middle Ages.

 As Christianity came to dominated Europe, clothing was influenced by the Church which demanded full body and head covering.